shaqed/shaqed.github.io/content/posts/blog-2.md

     main()
 ```

 We have a small function that sends a payload and reports if the payload is good (by checking if the server returned the "Username found!" message).
-If the server fails - no message will be sent back and we would know that we have broken the stack canary.<br>
+If the server fails - no message will be sent back and we would know that we have broken the stack canary.m
 We use `leak_next_byte` to leak the next 8 bytes from the stack:

 ```python